ScienceZoneUK/science-zone-uk/Microbits/Rock_paper_scissors/Readme.md

 # Rock Paper Scissors

 ## Objectives
+* Use gesture input with the micro:bit by detecting a shake to trigger gameplay.

+* Generate random numbers in MicroPython to simulate random choices (rock, paper, or scissors).

+* Display images on the LED matrix to represent different hand gestures.

+* Play different sound effects using the music module to enhance the user experience.

+* Use conditional logic (if, elif, else) to select and display the appropriate game outcome.

+* Understand the use of variables to store and respond to changing game states.

+* Build an interactive micro:bit game that responds to both movement and chance.

+* Design intuitive visual and audio feedback to communicate outcomes effectively to users.

 ## Step 1
 Use the on shake block in the Workspace to run code when you shake the micro:bit.